humank/ddd-practitioners-ref/README.md

 - [09 - Deploy Containerized application](09-deploy-containerized-app)
 - [10 - Build up CI/CD pipeline](10-build-up-cicd-pipeline)

-# EventStorming
+# Event Storming
-**Event storming is a rapid, lightweight, and underappreciated group modeling technique that is intense, fun, and useful for accelerating development teams**.
-It's a synthesis of facilitated group learning practices from Gamestorming and the principles of domain-driven design (DDD).
-The technique isn't limited to software development.
-Frankly speaking it is recommend to invite all the stakeholders to join the storming workshop, collect each opinions from each viewpoints.

-You can apply it to practically any technical or business domain, especially those that are large, complex, or both.

-## Why EventStorming?

 ![image](docs/img/problemsolving.png)

-As the Complexity Problem domain growing, it's hard to have a fluent way to help Product Owner and Developer team to collaborate to develop a system which fulfill all of the requirements with correct understanding.

-This problem is not a new story, from 2003, Eric Evans has already introduced the "Domain Driven Design" implementing approach to help developers, but it's really hard to implement from the Strategy and Tactic abstraction level.

-After several years, Alberto Brandolini introduced the Event Storming approach to go through the DDD concept and make it easy to implement.
+## What is Event Storming?
+Event Storming is a **rapid**, **lightweight**, and often under-appreciated group modeling technique that is **intense**, **fun**, and **useful** to **accelerate** project teams.
+It is typically offered as an interactive **workshop** and it is a synthesis of facilitated group learning practices from Gamestorming, leveraging on the principles of Domain Driven Design (DDD).

+You can apply it practically on any technical or business domain, especially those that are large, complex, or both.

+## Whom is it for?
+Event Storming isn't limited to just for the software development team.
+In fact, it is recommend to invite all the stakeholders, such as developers, domain experts, business decision makers etc to join the Event Storming workshop to collect viewpoints from each participants.

-## EventStorming Terms
+## Event Storming Terms

 ![Event Storming](https://storage.googleapis.com/xebia-blog/1/2018/10/From-EventStorming-to-CoDDDing-New-frame-3.jpg)

 > Reference from Kenny Bass - https://storage.googleapis.com/xebia-blog/1/2018/10/From-EventStorming-to-CoDDDing-New-frame-3.jpg

-Take a look on this diagram, there are a few colorful stickers with different intention:
+Take a look on this diagram, there are a few colored sticky notes with different intention:

-* **Domain Events** ( Orange sticker )
+* **Domain Events** (Orange sticky note)
   * **Event**, Stands for the fact happened in specific business context
-* **Actions** (Blue sticker)
+* **Actions** (Blue sticky note)
   * **Command**, It is a request or intention, raised by a role or time or external system
-* **Information** ( Green sticker)
+* **Information** (Green sticky note)
   * **View Model**, it's a supporting information to help role to make a decision to raise a command
-* **Consistent Business Rules** ( Yellow sticker)
+* **Consistent Business Rules** (Yellow sticky note)
   * **Aggregate**
     * Has the responsibility to accept or fulfill the intention of command
     * Represent a specific business capability to support command